Lately, I’ve been reading some old issues

 hung on the wall in a museum is art simply from being there.”

 Maybe there are two kinds of teachers.
 Some hammer the student "for their own good" and others take a more sensitive approach.
 It's hard to forget the satisfaction Jenkins took in delivering the news.
 Again, I have to admit, I found myself feeling angry.
 And it was easy to see that three or four others in the workshop were sympathetic with their older comrade.

-The debate that followed was not long-lived and those siding with the older man were quickly reduced to silence.
-I kept my mouth shut lacking both the language and the self-confidence to enter the ring.
-But I was not about to abandom my faith in the direct experience of something that the older photographer would understand.
-Perhaps it was just the thing so carefully missing in the new topographics photos, missing perhaps because the voice of beauty itself now sung off-key for dollars in an endless parade of products all making life better.
+The debate that followed was not long-lived, and those siding with the older man were quickly reduced to silence.
+I kept my mouth shut lacking the self-confidence to enter the ring.
+But I was not about to abandon my faith in the direct experience of something that the older photographer would understand.
+At the same time, the voice of beauty now sung off-key having being forced to vouch for an endless parade of commodities.

 In the next several years I continued taking photographs and wrestled with how to move forward.
 Along the way, as I ran across them, I collected quotations about art that touched me.
 Here are a few favorites with some photos of my own: